IPL VS Laser Hair Removal

 The wavelength of high energy

-The wavelength of high energy light emitted by the laser is converted to heat energy and this damages the specific target area.
-Thus alexandrite lasers work by a process of photothermolysis: this means using light (photo) to heat (thermo) a selected area for destruction (lysis).
+The wavelength of high-energy light emitted by the laser is converted to heat energy and this damages the specific target area.
+Thus alexandrite lasers work by a process of photothermolysis: this means using light (photo) to heat (thermal) a selected area for destruction (lysis).

 Alexandrite lasers cause very precise tissue destruction of the lesion and leave the tissue in the surrounding area undamaged.

-- Light pulses target the hair follicle causing the hair to fall out and minimising further growth.
+- Light pulses target the hair follicle causing the hair to fall out and minimizing further growth.

-- Generally ineffective for light coloured hair, but useful for treating dark hair in patients of Fitzpatrick types I to III, and perhaps light-coloured type IV skin.
+- Generally ineffective for light-coloured hair, but useful for treating dark hair in patients of Fitzpatrick types I to III, and perhaps light-colored type IV skin.

 - The typical settings employed include pulse durations of 2 to 20 milliseconds and fluences of 10 to 40 J/cm2.

-Diode laser use the principle of selective photothermolysis (abbreviated SPTL) to target specific chromophores in the skin, usually melanin or blood.
+Diode lasers use the principle of selective photothermolysis (abbreviated SPTL) to target specific chromophores in the skin, usually melanin or blood.
 The lasers damage the chromophores by selectively heating them while leaving surrounding tissue unharmed. when treating unwanted hair, for example, the melanin in the hair follicles is targeted and damaged which results in the disruption of hair growth and regeneration.
-A diode laser can be complemented by contact cooling technology, or other pain reducing methods which improve treatment efficacy and patient comfort.
+A diode laser can be complemented by contact cooling technology or other pain-reducing methods that improve treatment efficacy and patient comfort.